NI Houses in Multiple Occupation

 You should complete the application and include the appropriate fee and any relevant documentation.

-Your application is only complete once we have received all the associated documentation, from that point the council will make a decision within three months.
+Your application is only complete once we receive all the associated documentation.
+From that point, the council will endeavour to make a decision within three months.

 This means a five-year licence for a property to hold three tenants would cost £555, four tenants would cost £740 and five tenants would cost £925.
 There is no maximum fee.